braddope10/zodiac_javascript/README.md

 The gem is available as open source under the terms of the MIT License.

 Code of Conduct:
-Everyone interacting in the Quiz app project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct]
+Everyone interacting in the Zign Me Up app project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct]